tianweiy/DMD2/experiments/sdxl/README.md

 ```

 Please refer to [train_sd.py](../../main/train_sd.py) for various training options.
 Notably, if the `--delete_ckpts` flag is set to `True`, all checkpoints except the latest one will be deleted during training.
 Additionally, you can use the `--cache_dir` flag to specify a location with larger storage capacity.
 The number of checkpoints stored in `cache_dir` is controlled by the `max_checkpoint` argument.

+For LORA training, add the `--generator_lora` flag to the training command.
+The final checkpoint can be converted to a LORA model using the [extract_lora_module.py](../../main/sdxl/extract_lora_module.py) script.